PART ONE: SEED, at Paul Kasmin Gallery

 Either way, engaging with the unconscious is an act of exploration of the feminine and holds healing potential.

-What is key towards furthering our evolution, is that the mysticism of the artist is only gestated fully when viewers engage in a productive dialogue with the symbolism and emotional impact of a given piece.
+What is key towards furthering our evolution, is to understand that the mysticism of the artist is only gestated fully when viewers engage in a productive dialogue with the symbolism and emotional impact of a given piece.

 In this way the artistic creation functions as material for self-inquiry and transformation.
 Acknowledging initial feeling reactions, thoughts and observations of imagery is the first step.